 - Breastfed and formula-fed infants grow at basically the same rate in the first few months.

-- Between four and six months, formula-fed babies tended to gain weight faster than their breastfeeding peers, although growth in length and head circumference were similar in both groups.
+- Between four and six months, formula-fed babies tended to gain weight faster than their breastfed baby peers, although growth in length and head circumference were similar in both groups.

 - After the first six months, breastfed babies tended to be leaner.
-Compared to their formula-fed friends, the breastfeeding infants in this study gained an average of one pound less during the first twelve months.
+Monitoring of breastfed baby weight gain vs. formula-fed baby weight gain during this study indicated that compared to their formula-fed friends, breastfed infants gained an average of one pound less during the first twelve months.

 The extra weight in formula-fed infants is thought to be due to excess water retention and a different composition of body fat.
-Researchers in the study concluded that new standardized growth charts are needed that will reflect the different growth patterns of healthy, normal breastfeeding babies.
+Researchers in the study concluded that new standardized growth charts are needed that will reflect the different breastfed baby weight and growth patterns present in healthy, normal breastfed babies.